NanoMars/Sprig-flood/README.md

 - **S**: Change the flood color to **Green**.
 - **D**: Change the flood color to **Red**.

-Use the corresponding keys to flood the grid with the chosen color and aim to match the entire grid with a single color.
+Use the corresponding keys to flood the grid with the chosen color and aim to match the entire grid with a single color within the allocated moves.